FREQUENTLY ASKED QUESTIONS

 Not every patient is a candidate for endoscopic spine surgery.
 A surgeon needs to carefully review the patient's history, physical exam, and imaging studies to determine whether it would be possible.
 Patients should bring all prior records to their appointment.

 I HAVE BEEN TOLD I NEED A SPINE FUSION, DO YOU OFFER SECOND OPINIONS?

 A significant portion of Dr. Zahir's practice involves providing second opinions to patients who are already planning to have surgery.
 Since our practice is one of the few facilities nationwide dedicated to endoscopic spine surgery, we are happy to provide second opinions and help review your case.
 We take pride in patient education, and will ensure that by the end of the appointment you have a solid understanding of your condition even if you decide to have surgery performed elsewhere.

 This procedure is covered by medicare, medicaid and some private insurances.
 Always check with your insurance company or inquire through our offices on whether this is covered by your insurance.

 WHERE DO YOU PERFORM YOUR ENDOSCOPIC PROCEDURES?

-For patients in the Northern Virginia/DC region, surgeries are typically performed at StoneSprings Hospital Center, located near Dulles, VA.
-For patients in Central Virginia/Southern Maryland, the procedures are typically performed at Spotsylvania Regional Medical Center in Fredericksburg, VA.
-We offer flexibility and ease in scheduling post-operative appointments taking in to account the distance some patients might travel for the procedure.
+For patients in the Northern Virginia/DC region, surgeries are performed at StoneSprings Hospital Center.
+For patients in Central Virginia, the procedures are performed at Spotsylvania Regional Medical Center.
+For Maryland, Dr. Zahir has several options available for his patients.
+We also offer the flexibility in scheduling post-operative appointments through telemedicine for patients that travel from out of state.